cribbslab/split_fastqcats/README.md

 The tool performs the following:
 - Identifies and validates primer sequences using Smith-Waterman alignment
 - Handles potential sequencing errors with configurable mismatch tolerance
-- Processes polyA tails and UMIs
+- Processes polyA tails and polyT tails in reverse oriented reads
 - Splits concatenated reads into individual segments
 - Provides detailed statistics about the processing